Wai-Technologies/raaghu-react/README.md

 </br></br>

-## <a name='raaghu-intro'></a> What is Raaghu?
+## <a name='raaghu-intro'></a> What is Raaghu Design System?

 <p>
-  <b>Raaghu</b>, a React-based design system, utilizes React, Vite, TypeScript, Million, Bootstrap 5, and Storybook to develop highly customizable UI application shells, layouts, elements, and components.
-It serves as an online repository for developers, providing access to a wide range of elements, components, maps, and charts.

- With <b>Storybook</b>, you can visualize and navigate through the features of the Raaghu Design System.
-Code snippets for each element allow you to design and test your UI more quickly and efficiently.
+  <b>The Raaghu Design System</b> is an AI-powered, component-driven development platform backed by a large, active community.
+It offers a Figma design kit available on the Figma Community and provides well-tested UI components documented in Storybook.
+We continuously enhance our platform by adding app shells, layouts, and component designs, which are transformed into coded components by AI Pundit and community members, enriching our component library.
+Each design component is seamlessly connected to code through Figma Code Connect, allowing designers and developers to achieve 3x faster front-end development.
+All components are rigorously tested using Chromatic to ensure quality and reliability.

 </p>
 </br>